chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 Next nginx-lb.
 It will use the nginx-lb--image and the container host will only proxy port 80 - 80 to the container.

 > docker run --name nginx-lb -dti -p 80:80 nginx-lb-image

+**2.3 Testing the containers functionalities**

+Next we will verify if the containers are working.

+Use a browser to browse to http://localhost:8080

+You should see an nginx1 page

+Browse to http://localhost:8081 and you should see an nginx2 page.

+If you browse to http://localhost you should see either the nginx1 or nginx2 page because the nginx-lb is distributing to the 2 backend nginx containers using round robin.
+You might need to refresh multiple times or close the browser and start again to see the result.

+_Tip you can also use the powershell code below to test http connection_

+> iwr -method head http://localhost -UseBasicParsing